 - Fill the bottom of the container with pebbles, filler soil, or even plastic (optional) to further aid drainage.

 - Fill the pot up to a few inches below the rim with potting soil.

 From here, you take your New Guinea plant out of its pack or mini pot and place it in the flower pot.
 If you notice the plant is root-bound, meaning the roots of the plant are densely intertwined to form a definite plug, you’ll want to gently pull apart the root plug to encourage further growth.

 Stage the New Guinea impatiens in the pot according to how you would like them to be planted and then cover the root cubes with more potting soil to cover the roots of each plant.

 Looking to plant other plants with your New Guinea Impatiens?

-Here are some great plants that grow great with New Guinea impatiens in a pot:
+Here are some plants that grow well with New Guinea impatiens in a pot: